Zeglius/dnf5-sysext.sh/README.md

 ## Troubleshoot guide

-As its experimental state implies, this script could enable your PC inoperable.
+As its experimental state implies, this script can render your PC inoperable.
 Here is a quick guide to fix it:

 1. Boot into grub, press <kbd>e</kbd> to edit the kernel parameters, and append `systemd.mask=systemd-sysext.service` this to the penultimate line, <kbd>Ctrl</kbd> + <kbd>x</kbd> to boot.